y-m0/simple-orchestra/README.md

-# Simple Orchestra
+# Orchestra

 A production-ready orchestration platform built with React, TypeScript, and modern web technologies.
-Simple Orchestra provides a comprehensive workflow management system with AI-powered orchestration capabilities.
+Orchestra provides a comprehensive workflow management system with AI-powered orchestration capabilities.

 ## Features